Fault-lang/Fault/README.md

 Once installed the model checker of Fault needs access to a SMT solver, otherwise Fault will default to generating SMT of models only.
 Microsoft's Z3 is the recommended solver at this time and [can be downloaded here](https://github.com/Z3Prover/z3/releases)

-Then in order for Fault to find your model check you need to set two configuration variables
+Then in order for Fault to find your solver you need to set two configuration variables

 ```
 export SOLVERCMD="z3"